ChrisERo/vocab-forager/README.md

 users a chance to refresh their lexicon both by rereading the text and by quizzing themselves.

-## Highlighting

-To highlight parts of a webpage, simply highlight the word(s) you wish to highlight and a yellow highlight mark will appear over the selected block of text.
-Clicking on this text opens a new tab where the selections definition will appear in the currently selected dictionary.

-To delete a highlight mark, simply hover over the selection in question and access the add-on's context menu and click the _Delete Highlight_ option.

 ## Quiz

 Once a user has some text highlighted in a web page, they can quiz themselves on the highlighted vocabulary.
 To do this, simply select the